-No. Objects Total estimated amount/ expenditure 1.
+(₹ in Lakhs) No. Objects Total estimated amount/ expenditure 1.
 Funding of working capital requirements of our Company 3,000.00 2.
-Repayment / Prepayment, in part or full, of certain outstanding borrowings availed by our Company 915.27 3.
-General Corporate Purposes (1) [•] Tota 1 [•]
+Repayment/ Prepayment, in part or full, of certain 915.27 outstanding borrowings availed by our Company 3.
+General Corporate Purposes (1) 383.78 Tota 1 4,299.05 (1) The amount utilised for general corporate purposes will not exceed 25% of the Gr oss Proceeds of the Issue.

-(1) To be finalised upon determination of the Issue Price and updated in the Prospectus prior to filing with the RoC.
-The amount utilised for general corporate purposes shall not exceed 25% of the Gross Proceeds of the Issue.
+The amount utilised for general corporate purposes will not exceed 25% of the Gross Proceeds of the Issue.

-For further details, see "Objects of the Issue" beginning on page 74 of this Draft Prospectus.
+For further details, see "Objects of the Issue" beginning on page 79 of this Prospectus.